 Provides design and performance information on projects using the B3 Guidelines and the SB 2030 Energy Standard.
 Each project case study includes a Scorecard with several performance metrics including energy, carbon, water, stormwater, and waste.

-This 2013 report by the World Green Building Council examines whether or not it's possible to attach a financial value to the cost and benefits of green buildings.
-According to this compilation and analysis of peer-reviewed research, green buildings can be delivered today at a price comparable to conventional buildings and investments can be recouped through operational cost savings and, with the right design features, create a more productive workplace.
-The website provides free download of the report and links to green building case studies from around the world.
+This 2013 report by the World Green Building Council shows green buildings can be delivered at a price comparable to conventional buildings and investments can be recouped through operational cost savings and, with the right design features, create a more productive workplace.

 This paper uses extensive data on building costs to compare the cost of green buildings with buildings housing comparable programs, which do not have sustainable goals.
 This report looks only at construction costs.
 (Lisa Fay Matthiessen/Peter Morris, DAVIS LANGDON | July 2004)